Semantically Guided Dynamic Visual Prototype Refinement for Compositional Zero-Shot Learning: Methodology

-With the semantic representations of compositions, it is still necessary to align them with the visual features of images to learn the optimal prompt that facilitates generalization.
-Thus, to obtain the image representation, we follow CLIP’s pre-processing routine to first rescale the image’s size to 224×224, and use ViT-L/14 as the image encoder to extract visual features.
-As the \texttt{[CLS]} token is exclusively used as a global representation of the input image for downstream tasks, here we take it directly as the target output.
+With the semantic representations of compositions in hand, it is necessary to align them with the visual features of images so that the learned prompts generalize beyond the seen compositions.
+For images, we follow CLIP preprocessing and use ViT-L/14 as the image encoder $E_{img}$.
+The \texttt{[CLS]} token $\zv^\text{cls}$ serves as the global visual representation:

-According to Eq.~\ref{eq:5} and Eq.~\ref{eq:6}, we derive the visual feature $\zv^c_i$ of the input image $\xv_i$ and the semantic representations of all compositions, which allows us to compute the probability that $\xv_i$ belongs to its corresponding compositional label $c_i = (s_m, o_n)$.
-The formulation could be written as
+According to Eq.~\ref{eq:semproto} and Eq.~\ref{eq:imgfeat}, we obtain the visual feature $\zv^c_i$ for the input image $\xv_i$ and the semantic representations of all compositions.
+This allows us to compute the probability that $\xv_i$ belongs to its corresponding compositional label $c_{m,n}^{t} = (s_m, o_n)$.
+The cross-entropy loss encourages the model to recognize the correct semantic role, and the formulation can be written as